Serpentine Gallery’s Pavilions

 SelgasCano’s Serpentine Pavilion in Los Angeles, 2019

-The plastic-wrap Serpentine Pavilion has been rebuilt in Los Angeles as an events space for British co-working company Second Home.
-The collaborated with the Natural History Museums of LA County to move the colorful structure to the city’s La Brea Tar Pits.
+The plastic-wrap Serpentine Pavilion has been rebuilt in Los Angeles as an events space for the British co-working company Second Home.
+They collaborated with the Natural History Museums of LA County to move the colorful structure to the city’s La Brea Tar Pits.

 SelgasCano’s structure reopened as Second-home Serpentine Pavilion for the public in June 2019, after the four years in 2015 it was initially built at London’s Kensington Gardens.
 It was used to host free public talks, film screenings, and other events up until 24 November.